champnic/Workspaces/README.md

 # Workspaces
-This is an issue tracker and host for privacy policy.
+This is an issue tracker and host for privacy policy for the Workspaces extension.